fatehMohamed14/mui-awesome-table/README.md

 🚨  *Only the properties that are present in headCells config can be shown inside FlexibleMuiTable component*

 #### actions (optional)
 Full customizable list of row actions.
-Here is how you add EDIT/REMOVE actions to a TODO row
+Here is how you add EDIT/REMOVE actions to a TODO row by defining
+1. The rendering
+2. The callback for that action event

 ```typescript
 import { Action } from  'flexible-mui-table'